bencheeorg/benchee/README.md

 The samples themselves still include the outliers, they are only removed for calculating statistics.

+Right now Benchee doesn't print the outliers yet, but you can inspect the resulting data structures if you're interested (or send a PR :) )

 ### Saving, loading and comparing previous runs

 Benchee can store the results of previous runs in a file and then load them again to compare them.
 For example this is useful to compare what was recorded on the main branch against a branch with performance improvements.
 You may also use this to benchmark across different exlixir/erlang versions.